datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 ### Active Services

-A service you have performed an action (intercept, rollout, etc.) on in the last 28 days is considered an active service.
+Active services are those which have had an action performed on them within the last 28 days.
+Actions include intercepts, rollouts, and mappings.

 ### Connected Clusters